LucasJMO/E6Plus/classes/SongweaverBard.md

 Upon reaching 4th level, and at every songweaver level after that, a songweaver can choose to learn a new spell in place of one he already knows.

 **Bardic Knowledge**: A songweaver may make a special bardic knowledge check with a bonus equal to songweaver level + intelligence modifier + ranks in knowledge (history) divided by two.
-A successful bardic knowledge check will not reveal the powers of a magic item, byt may give a hint as to its general function.
+A successful bardic knowledge check will not reveal the powers of a magic item, but may give a hint as to its general function.
 A songweaver may not take 10 or 20 on this check.

 DC | Type of Knowledge
 -- | -----------------